UCSBCarpentry/2022-04-06-ucsb-r-geospatial/_episodes/13-plot-time-series-rasters-in-r.md

 Not only are publication-quality plots pleasing to look at, but they are also valuable tools that can help highlight the most important part of your research: your results!
 The process from data cleaning to a final publication is often long and requires several rounds of review and revisions and making plots by hand can be time consuming and leave room for human error.
 Learning to make publication-quality plots using R can help to streamline this process and make figure revisions a breeze!

 [Timo Grossenbacher](https://timogrossenbacher.ch/2016/12/beautiful-thematic-maps-with-ggplot2-only/) has a great tutorial that uses `ggplot2` to make some incredible maps.
-Consider looking over his materials on your own after this workshop!
+Consider looking over these materials on your own after this workshop.

 <img src="../images/timo_grossenbacher.png" title="plot developed by Timo Grossenbacher" alt="plot developed by Timo Grossenbacher that shows the average age in Swiss municipalities in 2015" width="612" style="display: block; margin: auto;" />